Are ‘medically unexplained symptoms’ really unexplained? My experience as a patient

 In the UK, some BPS proponents have been busy encouraging clinicians to engage in re-attribution training, where GPs and other primary care healthcare professionals learn how to tell patients (who believe that their symptoms are physical) that their symptoms are actually psychosomatic.
 This way, the health service can save money on biomedical investigations, MUS patients being considered a drain on resources.
 Patients are instead offered psychological therapies such as cognitive behavioural therapy (CBT), or cognitive-behaviourally inspired psychoeducation.
 People with ME/CFS for example are currently offered graded exercise therapy (GET) and CBT, alongside psychoeducation around sleep and stress reduction (e.g. mindfulness techniques) at so called ‘specialist clinics’ within the NHS, despite a very controversial evidence base for said treatments (currently under NICE review).
 No matter what the purported evidence base, a glaring issue here is that, if the patient has a primarily physical condition, no amount of psychological or psychosocial interventions are going to cut it (at least, not in the absence of biomedical treatment).
 Little wonder then that people with illnesses such as ME/CFS and other ‘contested’ (poorly treated, poorly understood or even relatively well understood and highly politicised) illnesses have described themselves as being left to rot.

 I will use myself as a case in point.
-My multitude of symptoms started in very early childhood, accompanied by recurrent infections, and my health has continued to deteriorate throughout my adolescence, young adulthood and now into mid-adulthood.
-An interesting observation was being highly flexible from a very young age, with cracking joints that would occasionally sub-lax, and cracking in my neck on turning the head, along with marked myopia and astigmatism from a young age.
+My multitude of symptoms started in very early childhood, accompanied by recurrent viral infections, and my health has continued to deteriorate throughout my adolescence, young adulthood and now into mid-adulthood.
+Along with the plethora of symptoms often associated with viral and post-viral states, an interesting observation was being highly flexible from a very young age, with cracking joints that would occasionally subluxate, and cracking in my neck on turning the head.
 I am also very tall, noticeably more so than my parents, with long bony limbs and fingers, flat feet and sunken breastbone.
 At first, my symptoms (see below for a more or less full list) were labelled ‘growing pains’, then they were diagnosed as ME/CFS in late adolescence (after further infections – cracking joints and the above-mentioned body type are not indicative of ME/CFS).
 Despite the fact that the severity of my symptoms is constantly increasing, and despite the fact that some of my symptoms are not ‘ME/CFS typical’, there has been an almost systematic refusal of GPs to investigate beyond a few blood tests and an ECG.
 On one occasion, I was diagnosed with a mixed anxiety and depressive disorder by a GP – without being informed of the said diagnosis: I only know this because I requested all my medical records, which have been quite eye-opening.
 I have repeatedly asked for referrals across a number of specialities, in particular neurological, rheumatological and sleep clinic referrals; all these requests have (for decades) been refused with the reasoning that I have a condition that will respond to psychosocial interventions.
-Every symptom is ascribed by healthcare professionals either to ME/CFS or to a broader umbrella of MUS - and thus, essentially, according to NHS philosophy, to somatisation.
+Every symptom is ascribed by healthcare professionals either to ME/CFS or to a broader umbrella of MUS - and thus, according to NHS philosophy, largely to somatisation.

 Thermoregulatory dysfunction (day and night sweats, painful sensitivity to temperature changes), chills, dizziness, nausea, excessive thirst, hypersensitivity to light and sound, fainting, muscle weakness, postural tremors.
 Low BP and low body temperature (clinical signs not symptoms, but pertinent to mention).
 All manner of paraesthesia (numbness, tingling, burning, electric shock-like sensations, localised hot and cold sensations without corresponding external stimuli).
-Marked weight gain and loss, especially on the lower body, without changing calorie intake and activity levels.
 Orthostatic intolerance.
 Diagnosed with various forms of dysautonomia (POTS and neurocardiogenic syncope).

 · Cardiovascular (and more recently respiratory)